 An NSTR mobile AP MLD shall designate one link of an NSTR link pair as the primary link to transmit Beacon and Probe Response frames.
-The other link of the NSTR link pair is the nonprimary link. (#CID 6967)
+The other link of the NSTR link pair is the non-primary link.
+A STA affiliated with a non-AP MLD that is associated with an NSTR Mobile AP MLD and that is operating on the non-primary link shall set its local TSF timer using timestamp in the received Beacon frame from the AP that is affiliated with the NSTR Mobile AP MLD and that is operating on the primary link.(#CID 6967)

 TGbe editor: Please insert the following subclause 35.3.18.2 as follows: